 It is prohibited for the prosecution to argue that the credibility an incriminating prosecution witness is enhanced because the witness has not been shown to have a motive to lie: Palmer v R HCA 2, (1998) 193 CLR 1; Drash v R VSCA 33; R v Farquharson VSCA 307; R v SAB VSCA 150; R v MMJ VSCA 226; R v Bajic VSCA 158, (2006) 12 VR 155; R v Cupid VSCA 183.
-However if by cross-examination of a prosecution witness or defence evidence, it is suggested that a prosecution witness has a motive to lie, the prosecutor is entitled to cross-examine the accused to establish that in so far as the inference of the suggested motive was based on facts in the knowledge of the accused, he had no basis for asserting the existence of those facts: R v HRA VSCA 56, R v SWC VSCA 201.
+However if by cross-examination of a prosecution witness or defence evidence, it is suggested that a prosecution witness has a motive to lie, the prosecutor is entitled to cross-examine the accused to establish that in so far as the inference of the suggested motive was based on facts in the knowledge of the accused, there was no basis for asserting the existence of those facts: R v HRA VSCA 56, R v SWC VSCA 201.
 It is open to an accused with a reasonable basis for doing so to suggest that an incriminating prosecution witness has a motive to lie: Where this occurs, the judge is required to direct jury that the credibility of the witness is not strengthened by the jury's rejection of the motive suggested: R v PFG VSCA 130; R v Noonan VSCA 8.

 > Powers of Victoria Police

 version 6 June 2017

-Crimes Act ss.456AA-570 contain many sections dealing in detail with request name and address, arrest, warrants, search, interrogation, forensic-procedures, fingerprinting and more.
+Crimes Act sections 456AA-570 contain many sections dealing in detail with request name and address, arrest, warrants, search, interrogation, forensic-procedures, fingerprinting and more.

 Some further powers are provided by Summary Offences Act including s.6 direction to move on for persons in public places in certain defined circumstances and subject to some stated exceptions; also some other powers of entry, search and arrest.

 There are numerous other sources of Victoria Police powers.
-Some concern:
+Some concern the following.

-Religious privilege: Entitlement to claim is for a person who is or was a member of the clergy of any church or religious denomination: privilege concerns religious confession unless the communication involved in the religious confession was made for a criminal purpose: Evidence Act s.127.
+Religious privilege: Entitlement to claim is for a person who is or was a member of the clergy of any church or religious denomination; the privilege concerns religious confession unless the communication involved in the religious confession was made for a criminal purpose: Evidence Act s.127.